Frequently Asked Questions about Tecentriq (atezolizumab)

 Trade Name: Tecentriq®

-Tecentriq is approved for patients with metastatic non-small cell lung cancer (NSCLC) whose disease progressed during or following therapy with a platinum agent.
+Tecentriq is approved for the first-line treatment of adult patients with metastatic non-small cell lung cancer (NSCLC).
 Patients with EGFR or ALK gene abnormalities may receive Tecentriq if FDA-approved therapies for these conditions are no longer working.
 Tecentriq is also approved for patients with advanced urothelial carcinoma (bladder cancer) whose disease has progressed during or following therapy with a platinum agent.

 What is the mechanism of action?
 Tecentriq is an agent that creates its anti-cancer effects by blocking a specific protein, PD-L1, that is used by cancer cells to escape an attack by the immune system.
 Once PD-L1 is blocked, cells of the immune system are able to identify cancer cells as a threat, and initiate an attack to destroy the cancer.